-The birth of Calcutta (as Kolkata was known for eons before getting rechristened in the late 1990s) was entirely due to the dogged determination of an administrator of the British East India Company—Job Charnock.
-He persuaded the reluctant council that Sutanuti (one of the three villages that constituted Calcutta in the last years of the 17th century, along with Gobindapur and Kalkatta) on the banks of the Hooghly was the ideal place to establish the headquarters in Bengal, because of its naturally fortified location protected by the Hooghly river to the west, a creek to the north and salt lakes to the east.
+The birth of Calcutta (as Kolkata was known for aeons before getting rechristened in the late 1990s) was entirely due to the dogged determination of an administrator of the British East India Company—Job Charnock.
+He persuaded the reluctant council that Sutanuti (one of the three villages that constituted Calcutta in the last years of the 17th century, along with Gobindapur and Kalkatta) on the banks of the Hooghly was the ideal place to establish the headquarters in Bengal.
+Because of its naturally fortified location protected by the Hooghly river to the west, a creek to the north and salt lakes to the east.
 The river, close to its confluence with the Bay of Bengal, also offered deep-water anchorage for the British fleet.
 Thus, on August 24, 1690, a city was born; to steadily flourish over the years; to be known as the city of cities, and eventually become the capital of British India in 1772.

 A City Of Palaces